Element84/filmdrop-ui/README.md

 ### Links

-Static files are built with `npm run build` then moved to overwrite files in existing S3 buckets.
+Static files are built with `./prod_build.sh` then moved to overwrite files in existing S3 buckets.

 ## Scripts